ralflorent/namefully-dart/README.md

 `Config` is a single configuration to use across the other components.

-The multiton pattern is used to keep one configuration across the `Namefully` setup.
-This is useful for avoiding confusion when building other components such as `FirstName`, `LastName`, or `Name` of distinct types (or `Namon`) that may be of particular shapes.
+The multiton pattern is used to handle configurations across the `namefully` setup.
+This adds consistency when building other components such as `FirstName`, `LastName`, or `Name` of distinct types that may be of particular shapes.

 Below are enlisted the options supported by `namefully`.